The Strachan & Co token coins were minted in Europe as a solution to the problems faced by the Griqua Raad.

 In the 1980s the Strachan & Co stores were sold by the Strachan's to the South African government and the family left what was then known as the Transkei.

-After Ken Strachan, the last in the family to run the stores, left Umzimkulu he took and stored the coins that were catalogued by Scott Balson before having them destroyed in the late 1980s.
+After Ken Strachan, the last in the family to run the stores, left Umzimkulu he took and stored the coins that were catalogued by Scott Balson in the late 1970s before having them destroyed in the late 1980s.
 The new caches of hundreds of Strachan and Co coins appearing today reflect the sheer volume of these coins once in circulation and use as currency in Nomansland for over 50 years.

 Despite the numbers of S&Co coins known to have survived (several thousand) their individual prices continue to climb.